Checklist for Getting Started

 Are you able to commit the time that will be needed to complete this class successfully?

 Our class, like any college class, will require a significant amount of time-- approximately 7.5-12 hours per week for a regular 16 week semester class.
-Summer classes move almost three times as fast as a regular class, so they take anywhere from 18 - 26 hours per week.
+Summer classes move over THREE times as fast as a regular class, so they take anywhere from 18 - 26 hours per week.
 If you don't think you are able to devote this much time to your classwork, this class is not for you.

 Work is due throughout the week (even weekends), so it is unrealistic if you plan to do all your course work on weekends alone.